chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### Failing an Asset Move

 For the sake of brevity, moves within an asset do not usually describe the result of a miss.
 If an asset offers a self-contained move, and doesn’t provide a specific consequence for a miss, you can leverage the miss result of the Face Danger move : “On a miss, you fail, or your progress is undermined by a dramatic and costly turn of events.
 Pay the Price.”
 In short, make something negative happen as appropriate to the circumstances.

-##### Failed Rituals

-Dabbling in the mystic arts is dangerous, and the results can be unpredictable.
-If the ritual goes wrong, envision what sort of backlash might be possible, or Ask for Inspiration.

-Failing a ritual might also lead to an entirely mundane result.
-Perhaps you were ambushed in the midst of the ritual.
-Or, you waste time (suffer -momentum) or resources (suffer -supply).
-You might choose to save any overt supernatural backlash for special circumstances, such as when you roll a match.

-To start, select three assets.
-Since this is a key aspect of your character, feel free to choose assets as the first step in character creation.
-You can let your assets guide your concept, or vice versa.

 ### Experience